Inflammatory breast cancer

 Choose a type

 Inflammatory breast cancer cells grow along tiny channels (lymph vessels) in the skin of the breast.
 These cells block the lymph vessels.
-Lymph vessels are part of the lymphatic system.
+These vessels are part of the lymphatic system.
 They drain fluid from tissues, collecting and filtering out bacteria and any waste materials from the body’s cells.

 Inflammatory breast cancer is rare.
 It is called inflammatory breast cancer because the breast becomes inflamed and swollen.
 This is because the body is reacting to the cancer cells in the lymph vessels.